-Does the person have difficulty walking, talking, hearing, or have an external or internal implanted appliance or device?
-There may be interference with the airport security or with metal detectors.
+Does the person have difficulty walking, talking, hearing, or having an external or internal implanted appliance or device?
+There may be interference with airport security or with metal detectors.
 Having the appropriate documentation for the device may be helpful in some situations.
-Alerting the TSA to such devices during the security checks will be beneficial.
+Alerting the TSA to such devices during security checks will be beneficial.
 Durable medical equipment such as canes, crutches, and walkers are allowed onboard an airplane.
-Wheelchairs may be checked at the gate.
-Get wheelchair assistance in advance with airline personnel.
+Get wheelchair assistance in advance from airline personnel and check the wheelchair at the gate.
 Consider reserving an aisle seat for the individual if flying.

 Consider a slower pace for the trip.
-An outing with a full day of activities is stressful for all, more so for an older person.
+An outing with a full day of activities is stressful, especially for an older person.
 Allow for nap time to recharge their energy.
 Consider a day of action, then a day of rest.
 Allow plenty of time for check-in at the airport or other modes of transportation.
-Individuals with sensory limitations, such as hearing or a visual impairment, may feel insecure in new and unfamiliar situations.
-Keep in mind that they may need frequent reassurance that someone will be available for them to feel safe.
+Individuals with sensory limitations, such as hearing or visual impairment, may feel insecure in new and unfamiliar situations.
+Remember that they may need frequent reassurance that someone will be available to feel safe.

-Traveling with an elderly person can be less stressful if their limitations are taken into account during the trip’s planning stages.
+Traveling with an elderly person can be less stressful if their limitations are considered during the trip’s planning stages.
 So plan before you go.